Artefact2/alsaimpulse/README.md

 =========

 * DRC (digital room correction: room EQ, house curves, etc.)
-* Other types of FIR filters (funny reverb effects)
+* Other types of FIR filters

 This plugin does not require the use of an ALSA loopback device.
 This is great for many reasons: